iamkamalpandey/darpanai/replit.md

 - Successfully restored both visa analysis and enrollment analysis document upload capabilities with full TypeScript compliance
 - Confirmed users can now successfully upload documents and receive comprehensive AI-powered analysis results including scholarship information, IELTS scores, and all document details

-**June 19, 2025 - Complete Dedicated CoE Analysis System Implementation:**
+**June 19, 2025 - Complete COE Analysis System with Global Support & Administrative Access:**
+- Fixed all "CoE" references to "COE" (Confirmation of Enrollment) throughout the entire system for consistency
-- Created comprehensive dedicated CoE Analysis system with specialized interface, backend API, and strict validation
+- Created comprehensive dedicated COE Analysis system with specialized interface working for all countries worldwide
-- Implemented document-specific analysis system focusing exclusively on Australian Confirmation of Enrollment documents
-- Built dedicated `/coe-analysis` route with specialized UI components and CoE-specific features display
+- Built complete COE analysis viewing system accessible to both users and administrators with proper access controls
+- Disabled general enrollment analysis route and focused on document-specific analysis pages as requested
+- Enhanced COE analysis prompt to work for universities globally with comprehensive fallback messaging
+- Added "Not specified in document" fallback messages for all unavailable information fields
+- Implemented clickable COE analysis results with dedicated viewing page showing complete analysis details
+- Created tabbed analysis view with Overview, Academic, Financial, and Compliance sections
-- Created separate backend API endpoints (`/api/coe-analysis`, `/api/coe-analyses`) with strict CoE-only validation
+- Added individual COE analysis API endpoint with user/admin access validation
-- Updated navigation structure with CoE Analysis as primary subsection under Enrollment Analysis menu
+- Updated navigation to show only COE Analysis under Enrollment Analysis submenu
-- Enhanced UI with CoE-specific messaging, specialized feature cards, and Australian enrollment focus
-- Implemented comprehensive client-side and server-side validation preventing non-CoE document processing
-- Added specialized error handling with detailed explanations when users attempt unsupported document types
-- Fixed DashboardLayout export structure and resolved all TypeScript compilation errors
-- Pre-selected CoE document type with disabled dropdown to prevent confusion and resource waste
-- Created comprehensive CoE analysis template with institution details, financial breakdown, OSHC information, and compliance requirements
-- Maintained backward compatibility with existing enrollment analysis system while providing dedicated CoE specialization
-- Successfully processed test CoE documents with 11,000+ character text extraction and comprehensive analysis results
+- Enhanced storage layer with getEnrollmentAnalysisById method for individual analysis retrieval
+- Applied comprehensive error handling and proper access controls for analysis viewing
+- Successfully created dedicated analysis pages for each document type with COE as the first implementation
+- Ensured system works for all countries with same information structure and proper fallback handling

 **June 18, 2025 - Admin Dashboard Enhancement with Comprehensive Enrollment Analysis Display:**
 - Successfully implemented comprehensive enrollment analysis report structure from user dashboard into admin dashboard